-Installment Sales - For Installment sales occurring on or after January 1, 2009, buyers are required to withhold on the principal portion of each installment payment if the sale of California real property is structured as an installment sale.
+Buyers/Transferees are required to withhold on the principal portion of each subsequent installment payment if the sale of California real property is structured as an installment sale.
+For more information, get Form 593-I, Real Estate Withholding Installment Sale Acknowledgement.